AlikornSause/Notes-on-QIN-F21-PRO/README.md

       I think it's caused by the bootloader not accepting the boot image, because it can't verify it.
     - Some people suggested that flashing an empty file instead of this vbmeta file works but **I can't advise that, as it didn't work for me**
     - It did not work for me because it probably didn't even flash the file.
 The mtkclient gui kept freezing when flashing an empty file.
-    - It might be that the empty file is just not accepted and it declines and freezes.
+    - It seems like the empty file is not accepted, causing the process to freeze.
     - Someone might have found a solution to that.
 He used this command to flash the empty file:
       ```fastboot --disable-verity --disable-verification flash vbmeta_a vbmeta_a.bin```

     - It may have worked for him but **I did not use that method.
 I just used [the file](https://github.com/AlikornSause/Notes-on-QIN-F21-PRO/blob/main/vbmeta_a.bin) i provided above** and thats what I advise everyone to do

 11. **Flash the patched boot image and vbmeta file**